Meet the team

 Associates of the Brief Therapy Institute

 We are pleased to count the following people as colleagues, with whom we have a special relationship.
-While they operate independently, they have agreed to be official Associates of the Brief Therapy Institute.
+While they operate independently, they have agreed to be official Associates of the Brief Therapy Institute — we endorse their work and recommend them without reservation.

 He also worked for a number of years as a school counsellor and has developed a number of Solution-Focused resources for working in schools.
-Ian is a key member of the Brief Solutions Strengths-in-Schools team.
+Ian is a key member of the Brief Therapy Institute of Sydney Strengths-in-Schools team.

 As well as his commitment to Solution-Focused work, Ian is a proponent of "Response-based Practice" — an approach that elevates the responses shown by people who are subject to violence and abuse.
 He is an Associate of Sightlines, the Professional Services division of Domestic Violence Service Management — an organisation which provides support for people experiencing Domestic and Family Violence and homelessness.